OTA-Insight/bqwriter/README.md

 See https://cloud.google.com/bigquery/docs/batch-loading-data for more information about the Batch API, and see [the Batch example below](#Batch-Streamer) on how to do create and use the Batch-driven Streamer.

+Note that (gcloud) [Authorization](#Authorization) is implemented in the most basic manner.
+[Write Error Handling](#write-error-handling) is currently not possible either, making the Streamer a fire-and-forget BQ writer.
+Please read the sections on these to topics for more information and please consult he [Contributing section](#Contributing) section explains how you can actively help to get this supported if desired.

 ## Install

 ```go